Database Access with AWS RDS and Aurora | Teleport

 Step 3/6.
 Create IAM policies for Teleport

-The Teleport Database Service needs AWS IAM permissions to be able to configure IAM authentication for RDS instances and Aurora clusters.
+The Teleport Database Service needs AWS IAM permissions to provide access to RDS instances and Aurora clusters.

 - Instance Metadata Service